-If you buy taxable items online or in another state, for use in Minnesota, you must pay Minnesota sales or use tax on those purchases.
-If the seller ships the items to you in Minnesota but does not collect Minnesota sales tax, you owe Minnesota use tax.
+Minnesota sales or use tax is due when you buy taxable items online or in another state and use them in Minnesota.
+If the seller does not collect Minnesota sales tax, you owe use tax.

 Local Use Taxes

-You may also owe local use tax.
-Several cities and counties have local sales and use taxes.
-If you buy taxable items for use in these localities and are not charged local sales tax, local use tax is due.
-Fact Sheet 164, Local Sales and Use Taxes
+Some cities and counties have local sales and use taxes.
+Local use tax is due when you buy taxable items for use in one of these cities or counties and the seller does not collect local sales tax on the purchase.
+For more information, see: Fact Sheet 164, Local Sales and Use Taxes

-If the items you are buying are for your personal use (rather than for use in a business), you can buy up to $770 worth of taxable items during the calendar year without paying use tax.
-However, if your purchases total more than $770, you must pay use tax on the entire amount.
-This exemption does not apply to businesses.
+Each calendar year, individuals can buy up to $770 worth of taxable items for personal use without paying use tax.
+If your purchases for the year total more than $770, you must pay use tax on the entire amount.
+For more information, see Individual Use Tax.

 Most businesses must report and pay use tax on their Sales and Use Tax return.
 Other businesses and individuals report and pay use tax on a separate return.
 See the table below for details and due dates.

 Report and pay use tax:

 A business with a Minnesota tax ID number

 When you file your next Sales and Use tax return